Matthew Henry: Early life

-By the age of nine, Henry was able to write Latin and read part of the Greek new testament.
+By the age of nine, Henry was able to write Latin and read part of the Greek New Testament.
 He was tutored in grammar by William Turner in 1668 who was temporarily staying at Broad Oak.
 His father provided much of Henry's early education at home.
 Henry practiced writing by copying his father's sermons and as a child he exhibited a natural public speaking ability.
 In 1680, at eighteen, his father sent him to a school in Islington, London to be tutored by the Nonconformist minister Thomas Doolittle.
 Henry later transferred to Gray's Inn, in the heart of the capital, to study law.
 While at Gray's Inn, he also studied French and literature.
 He soon gave up his legal studies for theology.
 Henry was invited by his friend George Illidge, to give his first sermon to a congregation at Nantwich.
 Having been well received he returned to speak two more times that summer.

 Chester

 In 1686, he was offered an invitation by a local Nonconformist minister to move to Chester, Cheshire and establish a congregation.
-He was initially hesitant to accept, not wanting to take away members from an already established minister but upon Harvey's insistence he accepted.
+He was initially hesitant to accept, not willing to take away members from an already established minister but upon Harvey's insistence he accepted.
 Henry was ordained on 9 May 1687 by a group of six Nonconformist ministers.
 He presented a paper written in Latin as part of his ordination.
 He then became minister of a new Presbyterian congregation at Chester.
 The congregation grew under his leadership and in 1699 he oversaw the construction of a new building.
 While in Chester, Henry founded the Presbyterian Chapel in Trinity Street.
 After becoming established in Chester, he began to travel around to nearby cities speaking.
 He became a member of the local Chester union of ministers.
 Henry said of living in Chester "I cannot think of leaving Chester, until Chester leaves me."

 After moving to Chester, he married Kathrine Hardware on 19 July 1687, after her mother initially objected to the marriage.
 Kathrine Hardware's parents then moved to Chester and Henry and his wife lived with them.
 Shortly after the birth of their first child, Kathrine died of smallpox on 14 February 1689, at age 25.
 He named the infant Kathrine after the mother, but the child died 15 months later.
 He continued to live with the Hardwares after the death of his wife and continued his ministerial duties.

 He was introduced to Mary Warburton, a relative of Mrs. Hardware.
 On 8 July 1690, he married Mary Warburton in Chester.
 His second child, Elizabeth was born on 2 April 1691, and died in infancy in July 1692.
 A third child, born in 1693, died three weeks after birth.